Stopping eviction for antisocial behaviour

 There are steps you can take to stop the eviction.
 If you can explain the behaviour or show it will stop, the court or tribunal can decide not to evict you.

-The eviction rules are different if you live with your landlord.
+You'll have less protection against eviction if you live with your landlord.

 What counts as antisocial behaviour

 Antisocial behaviour means acting in a way that causes or could cause alarm or distress to someone in a different household.
-This includes:
+This could include:

-• your behaviour in your home and local area
+your own behaviour in your home and local area

 Contact your landlord to negotiate.
 You could: